cefriel/mapping-template/README.md

 - `$map` variable contains all key-value pairs specified with both `-kv` and `-kvc` options.

-#### LoweringUtils subclasses
+#### TemplateUtils subclasses
-We report here the subclasses of LoweringUtils, the functions introduced to extend the default set and the option to activate them.
+We report here the subclasses of `TemplateUtils`, the functions introduced to extend the default set and the option to activate them.
-- TransmodelLoweringUtils (`-u transmodel`):
+- TransmodelTemplateUtils (`-u transmodel`):
   - `getTimestamp()`: returns current timestamp in `yyyy-MM-dd'T'HH:mm:ss` format.
   - `getFormattedDate(int year, int month, int dayOfMonth, int hour, int minute)`: returns date and time specified as `yyyy-MM-dd'T'HH:mm:ss`.
   - `formatGTFSDate(String dateString)`: format GTFS dates in `yyyy-MM-dd'T'HH:mm:ss` format.

-#### Parametric Templates
-Providing a SPARQL query through the `-q` option is it possible to execute _parametric templates_ with respect to the given query, e.g., it is possible to run the same template for each element of a specific class contained in the database.
-The template is executed for each resulting row of the provided query; in each template execution, the specific row is bound to a given variable (`$x`) that is made accessible as a map (keys as specified for column names) in the template.

 #### `rdf-template.jar` ####
 This is the intended usage of the `rdf-template.jar`.